department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/service-history.md

 ![pension-serviceperiods-2]({{site.baseurl}}/images/list-and-loop3.png)

-### Usage

-- **Use the list and loop pattern for adding multiple service periods.** This is an example of a complex list and loop pattern with multiple form inputs.
-You can read more in depth about the [list and loop pattern]({{ site.baseurl }}/patterns/forms/list-and-loop) above.
-- **Some forms will only require the last branch of service.** The healthcare application is an example of a form where they do not need the multiple entries of service periods, so we do not use the list and loop pattern there.

-## Service under another name
+## Usage - Service under another name

 Follow this pattern whenever you need to ask a user if they served under another name.

+- **The name template fields are conditional fields that are revealed when a user selects “yes.”**  Conditional fields are used in forms to reveal form elements that become relevant based on a user's response to a question.
+The blue border should be used to create a visual relationship between the parent question and conditional fields it reveals, and should overlap the top and bottom of parent and children.
+- **Use the list and loop pattern for adding multiple names.** The user will be able to add multiple names they’ve served under.
+You can read more in depth about the [list and loop pattern](#listandloop) above.

 ### Structure